Section 1- Technology at Northern Michigan University

 HelpDesk Location and Services

-The HelpDesk provides support for NMU-issued software and computers for students, faculty, and staff.
-They are your first stop with any computer problems.
+The HelpDesk provides support for NMU-issued software and mobile devices for students, faculty, and staff.
+They are your first stop with any mobile device problems.
 Help is available via:

 The HelpDesk is open six days a week (Sunday-Friday) during the fall and winter semesters for a total of 72 hours per week.
 Please check their website for more information.